Guilherme-Monte/Portifolio-Page/Readme.md

 - Fix the wrong sizes ✅
 - Colors ✅
 - Extra info about the Notebook project (Done on github's section) ✅
+- Video rendering optimization (Cloud: Amazon, Azure and Google Cloud) Check this [link](https://stackoverflow.com/questions/31887761/how-do-i-get-video-to-load-faster-on-a-web-page) ✅
 - Improve the Projects section's layout (Box shadow on cards and a toggleable dropdown to see the project's info)
-- Video rendering optimization (Cloud: Amazon, Azure and Google Cloud)
 - Add a background color to the navigation bar when it's not at the top of the page

 ### Bugs: